samwilson0745/impact-graph/README.md

 engine: `OPTIONAL MATCH` with only *one* endpoint bound, `IS NULL` checks, and `IN` list membership. `shortestPath()` and `CALL {}` without an imported variable were both unaffected.
-Worth knowing if you're taking "Neo4j-driver compatible" at face value — verify the specific subquery features you rely on, not just the driver/Bolt handshake.
+Worth knowing if you're taking "Neo4j-driver compatible" at face value, verify the specific subquery features you rely on, not just the driver/Bolt handshake.

 ## Setup & run